bockp/Edge-Detection-project/Article-month1.md

 - The range of level of image's complexity that it is able to treat

-*(en gros, préciser ici ce que sera le/les inputs employés, quels paramètres de performance est-ce qu'on décide de traiter)*
+*(en gros, préciser ici ce que sera/seront le/les inputs employés, quels paramètres de performance est-ce qu'on décide de traiter)*

+## Sobel

 ![Fig1](https://github.com/bockp/Edge-Detection-project/blob/master/images/derivatives.png)

 **Fig.1: Edge detection in a 1D continuous space : fc(x) is the gray level intensity function, fc'(x) is the 1st derivative, and fc''(x) is the 2nd derivative.
 The dotted lines represent the edge locations**[Bovik, 2009]

-## Sobel

 The Sobel Operator, introduced in a presentation at the Standford A.I Project in 1968 by Irwin Sobel[sobel], is the default algorithm implemented in ImageJ for the Find Edges function, and is considered one of the simplest functional Edge Detection algorithms out there.